Roads Top Banner.

 The Pay & Display Parking System.

-Pay & Display parking is very common in Britain.
-The idea is that motorists pay at the machine and display a ticket (or 'receipt') so that a roving attendant can verify its validity when looking through the vehicle's windscreen.
-Charges usually vary according to location, in most cases they are based on hourly or half hourly time periods which must be decided upon in advance.
+Charges usually vary according to location; very frequently they are based on hourly or half hourly time periods which must be decided upon in advance.
 The regulations usually allow motorists to stay for less than the pre-paid time period (although refunds for the unused time paid for are never given) but should they stay longer then they can expect to be fined, and possibly even have their vehicles clamped or taken to the car pound.
-Similar penalties apply if the driver fails to buy a ticket or if the ticket is not left the 'correct' position in the vehicle.
+Retrieving vehicles after these actions can be *very* expensive.
+Similar penalties often apply if the driver fails to buy a ticket or if the ticket is 'upside down' or not left the 'correct' position in the vehicle.
+It cannot be stressed enough how absolutely essential it is that motorists using this system ensure that this ticket is clearly visible when leaving the car - it is 'all too easy' for them to blow off the dashboard when a door is (slammed) closed, and very frequently this results in the parking attendant not be able to see the proof of payment and issuing a fine.

 Sign says that motorists are advised to ensure they have the correct change for the ticket machine before using the car park.
+Sign warns that fines will be issued for underpayment, no payment or not parking wholly within a designated bay.

 The sheer arrogance of petty officials who have power over others!
 This is what would be expected from societies ruled by thugs such as Hitler or Stalin - not in a (pseudo)-democracy

 Pay & Display sign warning motorists to follow the rules - or expect to be fined.
+Note how in addition to expected rules such as not underpaying or failing to display the P&D ticket this also includes not parking properly within marked bays.

 The Telephone Parking System.